yanganto/nvim-translate/README.md

 " use local string to setup the target language such as 'zh-TW', 'ja', " default is 'zh-TW' let g:translate_dest_lang='ja'

 " the spacer between lines,
 " some plugin will automatically trim the space in the end of line " so the spacer set " " as default for english
 " if you are using different language, this may set as "" let g:translate_v_line_spacer=" "

+" the translation display on `popup` windows or `status` bar " default is 'popup' let g:translate_display_option="status"

 " use 0, 1 to enable or disable the snake style correction, default is 1 let g:translate_correct_snake_style=1

 " use 8 or 16 to setup the color type let g:translate_display_colortype=8

 " setup the colors for pop up window
 " following color can be used
 " BLACK, DARKBLUE, DARKGREEN, DARKCYAN, DARKRED, DARKMAGENTA, BROWN, GREY, DARKGREY,